 The Norwalk First District Water Department owns and operates drinking water wells that draw from a shallow sand and gravel aquifer.
-The surrounding area of land that contributes water to these wells has been defined as the Aquifer Protection Area for these drinking water wells.
+The surrounding area of land that contributes water to these wells has been defined iqure 8.4 Aquifer Protection Are as the Aquifer Protection Area for these drinking water wells.
 In addition, about 22% of residents have private drinking water wells that draw mainly from bedrock aquifers.

-Norwalk Aquifer Protection Agency

-Norwalk established an aquifer protection area and the Norwalk Aquifer Protection Agency in 2009 to be consistent with state aquifer protection regulations.
+- Norwalk Aquifer Protection Agency Norwalk established an aquifer protection area and the Norwalk Aquifer Protection Agency in 2009 to be consistent with state aquifer protection regulations.
 The Zoning Commission acts as the Aquifer Protection Agency.
 The state has identified 28 high-risk activities for regulation and businesses that conduct these activities must register with the Norwalk Aquifer Protection Agency.
-There are approximately 33 regulated sites.

-The Kellogg-Deering Wellfield Superfund Site This site is located in the Aquifer Protection Area and has been subject to remedial actions and ongoing groundwater treatment and monitoring.
-Site remediation is regulated by federal and state agencies, and the water district takes appropriate www.westcog.org/wp-content/uploads/2018/07/Norwalk-Tree-Canopy-Analysis.pdf actions to ensure the water is potable and safe.
+There are approximately 33 regulated sites. - The Kellogg-Deering Wellfield Superfund Site This site is located in the Aquifer Protection Area and has been subject to remedial actions and ongoing groundwater treatment and monitoring.
+Site remediation is regulated by federal and state agencies, and the water district takes appropriate actions to ensure the water is potable and safe.